gsauthof/cgmemtime/README.md

 ## Accuracy

-The reported high-water RSS usage values are as accurate as the `usage_in_bytes` value exported by the cgroup memory resource controller.
+The reported high-water RSS+CACHE usage values are as accurate as the `usage_in_bytes` value exported by the cgroup memory resource controller.